slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Brooks' Law: Adding manpower to a late software project makes it later.*
 > *"To take a significant step forward, you must make a series of finite improvements."
 -- Donald J. Atwood, General Motors The greatest force for improvement is *resistance to change."
+> *"Change is inevitable, it's our job to exploit it.*
 -- Eli Goldratt*
-> *"Change is inevitable, it's our job to exploit it.*
 > *"The power of accurate observation is commonly called cynicism by those who have not got it."
 -- George Bernard Shaw*
 > *"Action expresses priorities."
 -- Gandhi*
+> *"Time is the longest distance between two places."
+-- Tennessee Williams*
+> *"Patience is not passive; on the contrary, it is active; it is concentrated strength."
+-- Edward G. Bulwer-Lytton*

-- the day you decide to do it is your lucky day. -- japanese proverb*
+> *"The day you decide to do it is your lucky day."
+-- Japanese proverb*

 - blessed are the restless.
 - you always throw out your first pancake - primeiro milho é para os pardais
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.